 We all have coins in our drawers which are dirty and even have a certain smell, fortunately most of these are lower value coinage and you can enjoy cleaning these as most are just pocket change.

-Canadian coins that is 99.99% pure silver does have a problem with Milk spots, this refers to milky white substance that appear on Royal Canadian Mint Coins.
-This is due to their mintage process and microscopic silver chloride debris that is responsible for leaving the blotches.
+Canadian coins that are 99.99% pure silver do have a problem with Milk spots.
+Milky spots are a milky white substance that appears on the surface of Royal Canadian Mint Coins.
+This is due to their mintage process and microscopic silver chloride debris that causes these marks.